-If you have to look at an ingredient list of things, don’t eat it.
-Eat things without lists.
+If you can’t find what’s on the label in your kitchen, avoid overconsumption of this.
 Start looking at ingredient lists rather than the nutrition facts label.
 Who cares if something has less carbs if it also has a laundry list of junk in it as well?
-If you plan to buy something in a box or can, which I advise to avoid, make sure you know what everything is.
-We do not know what those chemicals do in our body and they are not part of the healthiest diet.
+If you plan to buy something in a box or can, make sure you know what everything is.
+We do not know what those additives do in our body.
 We do know that other countries ban some of the things the U.S. does not.
-“Processed food” includes most breads, pastas and grains.
-I avoid eating these things because, whether you feel it or not, they are harder for your body to digest.
-Loading up on processed junk and flours will make you feel sluggish, bloated or irritable.
+“Processed food” includes foods with extra additives, colors, flavorings.
+Processed food can also include food that is okay, like canned vegetables or healthier cereals.
+Loading up on processed junk will make you feel sluggish, bloated or irritable.

 - Pay attention to ingredient lists

-The whole idea of “MyPyramid” and “MyPlate” is not based off of sound, reliable research.
-Why would anyone think eating 6-11 servings of grains per day is the path to better health?
-The bottom of the pyramid also happens to be the cheap food that companies make a lot of money from, but that is a discussion for another day [see Shameless Sugar post].
-Don’t count calories, carbs, and fat; just eat real things and eat when you’re hungry.
-With that mindset, you don’t need to worry about servings.
+Don’t count calories, carbs, and fat and making yourself feel guilty if it doesn’t happen how you thought; just eat real food and eat when you’re hungry.
+With that mindset, you don’t need to worry about counting anything.
 Eat food that will fill you up and not food that will make you hungry two hours later.
-Below is a better representation of what you should be eating.
-This pyramid is a better example of what to eat, more so showing the healthiest diet.
+It is a process that takes time and listening to your body.
+Below is a better representation of what is best when consumed.

 - Eat real food